circleci/circleci-docs/jekyll/_cci2/language-android.md

 If you are still running into OOM issues you can also limit the max workers for
 gradle: `./gradlew test --max-workers 4`

-### Disabling Pre-Dexing to Improve Build Performance
+### Disabling pre-dexing to improve build performance
 {:.no_toc}

 Pre-dexing dependencies has no benefit on CircleCI.